-It is the onus of the Home County to ensure that if there is a material likelihood that 72 hours prior to a scheduled match that a venue will be unable to stage any play over the scheduled term of the match due to the prevailing condition of the venue 72 hours prior to the scheduled start of the match (including pitch and/or square and/or outfield) then an alternative venue must be identified under this playing condition and brought to the attention of the visiting County and ECB and made available should playing conditions not improve.
+It is the onus of the Home Team to ensure that if there is a material likelihood that 72 hours prior to a scheduled match that a venue will be unable to stage any play over the scheduled term of the match due to the prevailing condition of the venue 72 hours prior to the scheduled start of the match (including pitch and/or square and/or outfield) then an alternative venue must be identified under this playing condition and brought to the attention of the visiting Team and ECB and made available should playing conditions not improve.

-The venue should preferably be within the County or a recognised venue used by the County in question.
-If no such venue is available then a neutral venue preferably within the Region of the originally scheduled match maybe considered.
+The venue should preferably be within the region.
+If no such venue is available, then alternative venues shall be considered in conjunction with ECB.